isaksamsten/briljant/docs/tutorial.rst

 ---------

-There are several ways to create matrices, of which most are implemented in the ``org.briljantframework.Bj`` class.
+There are several ways to create matrices, of which most are implemented in the ``org.briljantframework.array.Arrays`` class.
 For example, matrices can be created from one and two dimensional arrays.
 The factory methods in ``Bj`` is delegated to an instance of ``org.briljantframework.matrix.api.MatrixFactory`` and decided based on